rrweb-io/rrweb/docs/recipes/assets.md

   // Other configuration options... inlineImages?: boolean;
   assetCapture?: {
-    captureObjectURLs: boolean;
+    objectURLs: boolean;
-    captureOrigins: string[] | true | false;
+    origins: string[] | true | false;
   };
   // Other configuration options...
 };
 ```

 This type definition shows that `assetCapture` is an optional property of the `recordOptions` object.
-It contains the `captureObjectURLs` and `captureOrigins` properties, which have the same meanings as described above.
+It contains the `objectURLs` and `origins` properties, which have the same meanings as described above.

 ## Conclusion